Clinton Pledges Aid To Palestinians

 And I'm Steve Inskeep.
 Good morning.
 Secretary of State Hillary Clinton is in Egypt, and that's where she announced today a $900 million aid package for the Palestinians.
 Part of that money goes to Gaza, which is trying to recover after an Israeli military operation late last year.

-Secretary HILLARY CLINTON (State Department): Assistance for the Palestinians is one step up the ladder to a comprehensive Arab-Israeli peace.
+HILLARY CLINTON: Assistance for the Palestinians is one step up the ladder to a comprehensive Arab-Israeli peace.
 We must be willing to take this step and many more together until we fulfill that promise.

 INSKEEP: That's Secretary of State Clinton today.
 NPR's Michele Kelemen is travelling with the secretary.
 Hi, Michele.